A Brief Intro to Layers in Photoshop CC

 Layering in Photoshop is one of the many things that makes Photoshop great.
 The good news is that layers are super easy to use because Photoshop makes it so.
 So let's take a quick look at how to use the layers panel so you can become a pro in no time.

-The first thing you’ll need to know is what the layers panel looks like.
-Here’s a picture of it on the right.
+The first thing you'll need to know is what the layers panel looks like.
+See below:

 Converting the Background Into a Layer